A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Introduction

 \section{Introduction}

 Hydropower has been utilized for more than a century and is the most common and most efficient source of renewable electricity generation \cite{Williamson}.
-In 2014, 4000 TWh of electricity was produced by hydropower and it accounted for 16.4\% of world electricity, and 73.2\% of total renewable electricity production.
-This amount is expected to increase to 4500 TWh by 2020 \cite{IEA}.
+In 2018, 4325 TWh of electricity was produced by hydropower and it accounted for 17.3\% of world electricity and 68.7\% of total renewable electricity production.
+This amount is expected to surpass 4500 TWh by 2020 \cite{IEA}.

-Generally, hydropower is produced by turbines installed behind large dams; however, the high initial cost of installation and power transmission, as well as the environmental challenges associated with dams, makes local power generation an attractive and efficient option, especially in rural, remote and mountainous areas \cite{Banos, Paish, Weijermars}.
-Small turbines can be installed on rivers, fish farms, and water purification facilities to provide enough electricity for homes, farms and small plantations in remote areas \cite{Mohibullah}.
-However, the turbine used for this purpose should have unique characteristics, including an affordable price and easy and low maintenance cost.
-Also, a high efficiency under varying load conditions that is present in many local water sources is expected.
-These features are all present in a Cross-Flow turbine.
+Hydropower is commonly produced by turbines installed in large dams, but the high initial cost of installation and power transmission as well as environmental challenges associated with dams make local power generation an attractive and efficient option, especially in remote areas \cite{Banos, Paish, Weijermars}.
+Small turbines can be installed on rivers, fish farms, and water purification facilities to provide electricity for homes, farms, and small plantations \cite{Mohibullah}.
+However, the turbine used for this purpose should have unique characteristics, including an affordable price, easy repairs, and low maintenance cost.
+In addition, a high efficiency under varying load conditions that is present in many local water sources is expected.
+A Cross-Flow turbine satisfies these requirements.

-In a Cross-Flow turbine, water enters the rotor tangentially, passes through it transversely and exits from it radially, thereby transmitting the majority of its kinetic energy to the rotor.
-The specific speed of Cross-Flow turbines is greater than impulse Pelton turbines but lower than mixed-flow Francis turbines.
-A Cross-Flow turbine can achieve an efficiency of up to 86\%, which is slightly less than other types of hydraulic turbines (Pelton, Francis, and Kaplan) \cite{Pereira1}.
-It is suitable for applications where water head is between 2.5 and 200 meters and volume flow rate is between 0.025 and 13 cumecs \cite{OssbergerCrossFlow}.
-A Cross-Flow turbine is generally used in micro and small power plants, with output powers ranging from 20 kW to approximately 5 MW \cite{DOE}.
+In a Cross-Flow turbine, water enters the runner tangentially, passes through it transversely, and leaves it radially, thereby transmitting the majority of its kinetic energy to the runner.
+The specific speed of a Cross-Flow turbine is greater than an impulse Pelton turbine but lower than a mixed-flow Francis turbine.
+A Cross-Flow turbine can achieve efficiencies up to 86\% which is slightly less than other types of hydraulic turbines (Pelton, Francis, and Kaplan) \cite{Pereira1}.
+However, it has a flat efficiency curve and if built as a multi-cell turbine with a 2:1 division, it can handle low-flow conditions and operate at its optimal efficiency for any water flow from 1/6 to full design flow rate \cite{Sammartano1}.
+It is suitable for applications where water head is between 2.5 and 200 m and volume flow rate is between 0.025 and 13 m$ ^ {3}$/s \cite{OssbergerCrossFlow}.
+A Cross-Flow turbine is generally used in pico, micro and small power plants, with output powers ranging from 1 kW to approximately 5 MW \cite{DOE}.
 Components of a typical Cross-Flow turbine are shown in \autoref{Figure1}.